Astig-1982/Milestone-coffee/README.md

 ### Content:

-The text from the second line from 'about-us' section' (starting 'Not only a cup of coffee..) was copied from [orderin.com.au](https://www.orderin.com.au/resources/blog/2017/benefits-to-corporate-coffee-solution-in-office).
+The text from the second line from 'about-us' section' (starting 'Not only can a cup of coffee..') was copied from [orderin.com.au](https://www.orderin.com.au/resources/blog/2017/benefits-to-corporate-coffee-solution-in-office).

 ### Media: